 Your Management Fees, Your Way

-Rent Manager will never require you to change methods; however, we will provide you with the tools to do so if you choose.
+Rent Manager will never require you to change methods.
+However, we will provide you with the tools to do so if you choose.
 The Standard Method offers more versatility and ease when calculating fees.
 The former set up is not going anywhere, though, and is now referred to as the Advanced Method*.

 The Advanced Method is used when your fee structure goes beyond the basics.
-Among other more expanded capabilities, the Advanced Method calculates fees against the activity of specific general ledger accounts over a fixed date range.
+Among other capabilities, the Advanced Method calculates fees against the activity of specific general ledger accounts over a fixed date range.

 You can convert to a different method at any time.
 By simply clicking either Convert to Standard or Convert to Advanced* on the Fees Setup tab.
 Doing so initiates a wizard that will help you transition to your desired setup.